ietf-rats-wg/eat/draft-ietf-rats-eat.md

 These manifests are installed on the entity when the software is installed or are created as part of the installation process.
 Installation is anything that adds software to the entity, possibly factory installation, the user installing elective applications and so on.
 The defining characteristic is they are created by the software manufacturer.
-The purpose of these claims in an EAT is to relay them without modification to the Verifier and/or the Relying Party.
+The purpose of these claims in an EAT is to relay them without modification to the Verifier and possibly to the Relying Party.

-In some cases these will be signed by the software manufacturer independent of any signing for the purpose of EAT attestation.
+Some manifests may be signed by their software manufacturer before they are put into this EAT claim.
-Manifest claims should include the manufacturer's signature (which will be signed over  by the attestation signature).
+When such manifests are put into this claim, the manufacturer's signature SHOULD be included.
-In other cases the attestation signature will be the only one.
+For example, the manifest might be a CoSWID signed by the software manufacturer, in which case the full signed CoSWID should be put in this claim.

 This claim allows multiple formats for the manifest.
-For example the manifest may be a CBOR-format CoSWID, an XML-format SWID or other.
+For example, the manifest may be a CBOR-format CoSWID, an XML-format SWID or other.
 Identification of the type of manifest is always by a CBOR tag.
 In many cases, for examples CoSWID, a tag will already be registered with IANA.
 If not, a tag MUST be registered.